SCIFIHISTORY.NET

 "A team of astronauts lands on a moon of Jupiter to find it populated with beautiful young women looking for mates.
 An old man explains to the explorers the group's story, as well as the moon's dangers."

-A star is born!
 On this day in 1957 (in West Germany), 20 Million Miles To Earth premiered theatrically.
-The feature starred William Hopper and Joan Taylor, and here's the plot summary as detailed by IMDB.com:
+Directed by Nathan Juran from a story by Robert Creighton Williams, Christopher Knopf, Charlott Knight, and Ray Harryhausen, the feature starred William Hopper, Joan Taylor, Frank Puglia, and others.
+According to our friends at IMDB.com, here's the plot summary:

 "The first U.S. spaceship to Venus crash-lands off the coast of Sicily on its return trip.
 A dangerous, lizard-like creature comes with it and quickly grows gigantic."